LukeGrahamLandry/franca/devlog.md

     works if i add `&` to the caller.
 - found a few new fr bugs for tests/todo
 - only parse the subword cls syntax in one place
+- the fetch rework i did makes it possible to finish the bubblewrap thing since you can prefetch. so setup the right settings for running my tests.
+- add clox as an import_c test
+- tcc config.h for arm-linux

 ## (Jan 5)